kamula/Task-1/README.md

  5. Install the dependencies for the project using the command  ```pip install -r requirements.txt```

  6. Run the app using the command ```python3 manage.py runserver```

+## API Structure

+The API has 3 main modules (directories):

+1. src - Contains the API configurations

+2. accounts - Module (app) responsible for handling authentication functions and Accounts creations

+3. transfers - Module (app) responsible for handling all the financial transactions